CosmoTransducer/SpaceTimeFabric-simulator/README.md

 higher the mass or higher the concentrated energy --> bigger the curve is --> means more stronger gravitational force of that object is

 # key requirements
-- i need to simulate mass and energy and how the object around other object behaves
+- i need to simulate mass and energy
+- need to simulate how the object around other object behaves (relativity)
-- need to simulate the time too , which depends on fabric curve
+- need to simulate the time too, which depends on how intense space-time fabric curve is
 - key understanding of python libs
-- crystal clear understanding of general theory of relativity
+- clear understanding of general theory of relativity